Sylvan Adams to establish sports center at Ben Gurion University

-Sylvan Adams, the noted Canadian-Israeli philanthropist and busnessman, was at Ben Gurion University on Monday evening for the dedication of the Sylvan Adams Sports Center.
+Sylvan Adams, the noted Canadian-Israeli philanthropist and businessman, was at Ben Gurion University on Monday evening for the dedication of the Sylvan Adams Sports Center.

 The advanced training complex, which is being built in collaboration with the university, will include two swimming pools, a technological cycling training hall (Power Watt), locker rooms and communal areas.